Here's Why You Need To Embrace The Crapstorm Of Life Sometimes

 In my memory, we sang that pretty much every. single. morning.
 It’s not that it was a terrible song; it’s really pretty cute.
 But the thing is, I wasn’t happy that often as a kid.
 Sometimes I didn’t want to be at school at all.
 Sometimes my friends were being mean.
 And sometimes I felt scared and confused because I had to bounce back and forth between my divorced parents’ houses, and they hated each other, and I wondered what was wrong with our family because we weren’t happy all the time, as the song seemed to suggest we ought to be.
 The pressure to be happy starts early.

-Nowadays I’m much happier as an adult than I was when I was growing up; much more likely to burst into song spontaneously, clap my hands, or smile at random people on the street.
+Nowadays I’m much happier than when I was growing up; much more likely to burst into song spontaneously, clap my hands, or smile at random people on the street.
 But everyone has those days – or sometimes, those years – when everything goes wrong.
 For many people, 2016 was that year.
-There were so many celebrity deaths, from David Bowie and Prince, to George Michael and Carrie Fisher, and of course, the United States elected a racist, sexist, abusive idiot to the highest office in the land.
+There were so many celebrity deaths, from David Bowie and Prince, to George Michael and Carrie Fisher.
+And of course, the United States elected a racist, sexist, abusive idiot to the highest office in the land.
 That hurt; I definitely cried telling my daughters about it.

 At the end of the year, countless people on my social media feeds declared variations on ‘Fuck you, 2016’.
 The thing is – and I started noticing this a few years ago – people do that pretty much every year.
 Sometime around November, people start saying things like, “This year can’t end soon enough,” and “Don’t let the door hit you on your way out, *insert year here*” as they look forward to the new year.